Requirements for Heart Transplant Candidates

 Once your doctor refers you to UPMC's Heart Transplant Program, the transplant team will look carefully at your medical history and assess the risks and benefits of transplant.

-We'll work with your referring doctor to get a precise picture of your overall heart condition and ability to stick to the treatment plan.
+We'll work with the candidate's referring doctor to get a precise picture of the overall heart condition and ability to stick to the treatment plan.

 In addition to the physical exam for transplant, we will assign a credit analyst and case manager who will discuss the financial aspects of a transplant.